cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 http://`<External IP address of your Policy Server>`

-Note: The External IP address is available in the AWS™ console.
+Note: The External IP address is available in the AWS console.

 username: admin
 password: admin